sharpfin/u2f-erl/README.md

 Signature response
 ------
 Handles the signature response from the client.
-If successfull it returns the new counter value, otherwise it will raise an exception.
+If successful it returns the new counter value, otherwise it will raise an exception.

 Build
 -----